Kevinxsn/deep_learning_and_gene_expression/README.md

 ### Data Files
 - [Genotype and Expression data](https://drive.google.com/drive/folders/1AtvTrPzwBOiXBU9UnPYDj1_iP2aka46q?usp=sharing)
 - `38.fa` – Reference genome [(hg38)](https://ftp.ensembl.org/pub/release-113/fasta/homo_sapiens/dna/Homo_sapiens.GRCh38.dna.primary_assembly.fa.gz) used to extract DNA sequences.
-- `GTEx_v8_genotype_EUR_HM3.bed` | PLINK genotype data containing SNPs from GTEx.
-- `GTEx_v8_genotype_EUR_HM3.bim` | SNP annotation file with genomic positions.
-- `GTEx_v8_genotype_EUR_HM3.fam` | Sample metadata file.
-- `genotype_sequences.fasta` | DNA sequences reconstructed from individual-specific genotypes.
-- `genotype_sequences22.vcf` – Genotyped variant calls for reconstructing individual-specific sequences on **Chromosome 22.**
-- `chr22_expression.bed` – Gene expression data for **Chromosome 22**, used as target labels.

 ### Scripts
 - `gtex_prs.ipynb` – Runs PRS on genes on chromosome 22 for comparison with Enformer.
 - `individual_prediction.py` – Recontructs sequence for with a specified individual's SNPs and runs the Enformer on the sequence for all genes on chromosome 22.
 - `gene_prediction.py` – Recontructs sequence for all individuals' SNPs for a singular gene and runs the Enformer on the sequence for all individuals for the gene.
 - `part1_normalize_predictions.py` - Normalizes the `'true'` and `'mean_prediction'` for the specified summary files.
 - `part1_analysis.ipynb` - Builds a Stacked model using the predictions from multiple individuals and evaluates performance and evaluates and individual gene's prediction across individuals.
+- `whole_matrix_prediction` - Runs Enformer to predict gene expression for reference and genotype-modified sequences and get the whole matrix as result.|
+- `specific_tracks_prediction`- Runs Enformer to predict gene expression for reference and genotype-modified sequences and get specific tracks as result.|
+- `SNP_range_calc_scrips` - This script is preparing SNP sequences for genomic feature extraction Enformer. |

 ## How to Use
 1. **Installation:** First, install the required dependencies: